Dealing with your energy supplier

 If you need to pay an exit fee factor this into any savings listed.
 Also bear in mind that if you owe your supplier money you will need to pay this when you switch.

 If you receive the Warm Home Discount be aware that not all suppliers offer the this.
-Also, unless you receive Guaranteed Pension Credit, if you switch before you receive the discount you will lose it that year.
+Also, it’s best if you switch after you receive the discount so you don’t lose it that year.

 What’s the process of switching?

-Once you’ve agreed a deal with your new supplier you’ll sign a new contract with them.
-They will then let your old supplier know you are leaving.
+Once you’ve agreed a deal with your new supplier they will let your old supplier know you are leaving.
 The process of moving can take up to 21 days, but your new supplier should manage the process so contact them if you experience problems.
-You should to be told the date of the switch, and on this day take a meter read and submit it to your new supplier.
+You should be told the date of the switch, and on this day take a meter read and submit it to your new supplier.
 Your old supplier will then send you a final bill to pay, and any direct debits should be cancelled.

 Once you’ve switched, your old supplier is not obliged to reimburse you any credit left behind on your old account unless you specifically ask for it.
 You can claim credit back from an old account no matter how long ago it was.